 - Lack of job security - Gig workers are typically not entitled to the same job security as traditional employees, making it difficult to plan for the future.

-- No Benefits - The biggest downside is gig economy does not have any benefits like health insurance or other perks that full-time employees do.
+- No Benefits - The biggest downside is that this economy does not have any benefits like health insurance or other perks that full-time employees do.
 Companies also don't have to pay temp workers the minimum wage or overtime.

 - No work-life balance - If you're not used to making your own schedule, gig work can be tough.
 You can easily take on too many gigs and end up working too much and burning out.

-- Inconsistent income - Finding enough work to make a steady income can be challenging with gig work.
+- Inconsistent income - Finding enough work to make a steady income can be challenging.

 - Limited growth - When temp jobs are all that's available, it can be tough to grow and develop your career.

-- Increased stress - The pressure to find new work and constantly market oneself can be stressful for gig workers is another drawback of the gig economy.
+- Increased stress - The pressure to find new work and constantly market oneself can be stressful, which is another drawback.

 - Lack of job satisfaction - Gig workers may find it difficult to deliver the same level of job satisfaction as they would in a traditional job due to the lack of stability and structure.